MicrosoftDocs/architecture-center/docs/example-scenario/ai/student-attrition-prediction-content.md

 ### Cost optimization

-Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
+One aspect of cost optimization is looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information about creating a cost-effective workload, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

 - To optimize costs by paying only for what you need, scale resources according to your analytics, training, and deployment workloads.
 - To estimate the cost of implementing this solution, use the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator).